mordak/mailproc/README.md

 ]
 ```

 A configuration file can be tested using the `-t` option.
-The config test will parse `mailproc.conf` and verify that the program given in any `action` or `filter` rule elements exists and is executable.
+The config test will parse `mailproc.conf` and verify that the program given in any `action` or `filter` rule elements exists and is executable, and that any regular expressions found in the `headers`, `body` and `raw` sections parse correctly.
 A successful test will print `Config OK` and return exit status `0`.
 A failed test will print `Config FAIL` and return exit status `1`, along with any error output.

 ```
 $ mailproc -t